-- 4. This document specifies how the ECB will assess the compliance of IPSs and their member institutions with the conditions laid down in the CRR in order to grant them permission within the meaning of Article 113(7) of that Regulation.
+- 4. This consultation document specifies how the ECB will assess the compliance of IPSs and their member institutions with the conditions laid down in the CRR in order to grant them permission within the meaning of Article 113(7) of that Regulation.
 These specifications will be used by the joint supervisory teams (JSTs) when assessing individual applications by significant institutions that are members of an IPS. - 5.
 The specifications do not establish new regulatory requirements and they should not be construed as being legally binding rules.
 Rather, they provide additional guidance on how the ECB will assess Article 113(7) applications.
 The final decision by the ECB to grant permission in accordance with that Article will be taken on a case-by-case basis.
 This decision will be based on a holistic analysis including all aspects covered by the conditions set out in the CRR as well as additional information stemming from the ongoing supervision of the credit institutions that are members of the IPS.
-To facilitate communication with the supervisory authorities (the ECB and where the members of the IPS include less significant institutions the national competent authorities (NCAs)) in the context of that assessment, the IPS member institutions should provide a single point of contact. - 6.
-Before carrying out a detailed supervisory assessment on the basis of paragraphs (a) to (i) of Article 113(7) of the CRR, the ECB will first assess whether the IPS can provide sufficient support in the event that a member institution faces severe financial constraints regarding both liquidity and/or solvency.
+To facilitate communication with the supervisory authorities (the ECB and where the members of the IPS include less significant institutions the national competent authorities (NCAs)) in the context of that assessment, the IPS member institutions should provide a single point of contact. - Before carrying out a detailed supervisory assessment on the basis of 6. paragraphs (a) to (i) of Article 113(7) of the CRR, the ECB will first assess whether the IPS can provide sufficient support in the event that a member institution faces severe financial constraints regarding both liquidity and/or solvency.
 Article 113(7) of the CRR does not determine a specific point in time where support to ensure liquidity and solvency must be provided in order to avoid insolvency.
-By making proactive and timely interventions the IPS should ensure that its member institutions abide by the regulatory own funds and liquidity requirements.
-If such preventive measures are not sufficient the IPS needs to decide on material or financial support.
-Intervention by the IPS is deemed to be triggered, at the latest, where there is no reasonable prospect that any alternative measures, including the recovery measures provided for in the recovery plan, would prevent the failure of that institution.
-As part of its contractual or statutory arrangements, the IPS should have in place a broad range of measures, processes and mechanisms which make up the framework under which it operates.
-This framework should comprise a suite of available actions ranging from less intrusive measures, such as closer monitoring of the member institutions on the basis of relevant indicators and additional reporting requirements, to more substantial measures that are proportionate to the riskiness of the beneficiary IPS member institution and the severity of its financial constraints, including direct capital and liquidity support.
+Intervention by the IPS is deemed to be triggered where, taking the institution's recovery plan and other relevant circumstances into account, there is no reasonable prospect that any alternative private-sector measures, including in particular the recovery measures provided for in the plan, would prevent the failure of that institution.
+As part of its contractual arrangements, the IPS should have in place a broad range of measures, processes and mechanisms which make up the framework under which it operates.
+This framework should comprise a suite of available actions ranging from less intrusive measures, such as closer monitoring of the member institutions on the basis of relevant indicators, to more substantial measures that are proportionate to the riskiness of the beneficiary IPS member institution and the severity of its financial constraints, including direct capital and liquidity support.
+By making proactive and timely interventions the IPS should ensure that its member institutions permanently abide by the regulatory own funds requirements, which enables them to continue operating in a sound and prudent manner.